CutaneousBioinf/Automatic-Cell-Typing/README.md

 1) Cell type proportions comparison between scRNA-seq reference and spatial transcriptomics
 2) Marker gene identification of each sub-celltype
-3) Comparison of Spearman correlation between different methods.
+3) Comparison of Spearman correlation of celltype proportions between different methods.

 The comparison of Spearman correlation shows as the table below: